viamrobotics/docs/docs/deeper-dive/control-package.md

 Finding the proper gains for a PID controller can be quite difficult.
 There are two main approaches that one can use:

-1.**Manual Tuning** - With this approach, the user tries different gains values and, using some visual feedback, adjusts them until a stable control can be achieved.
+  1. **Manual Tuning** - With this approach, the user tries different gains values and, using some visual feedback, adjusts them until a stable control can be achieved.

 In most cases this is not a suitable way to estimate gains.

-2.**System Identification** - With this approach, the user attempts to measure quantitative plant data and estimate the proper gains values from these characteristics.
+  2. **System Identification** - With this approach, the user attempts to measure quantitative plant data and estimate the proper gains values from these characteristics.

 Our current implementation records the step response of the plant and uses the relay method to estimate the ultimate gain (*Ku*) and oscillation period (*Tu*) of the plant.